danpalmer/DPSetupWindow/Readme.md

 fixed size of window is used, and therefore the views owned by the view controllers have a fixed size of 400×330 points.

+View controllers can implement `-setSetupWindow:` either as a method or a synthesized property in order to access the setup window.
+This allows them to change the setup process or control it in code as it is being used.
+For example, the first view controller will add a different controller to be used in the next stage when `willProgressToNextStage` is called depending on whether the user selects 'basic' or 'advanced' setup.

+Being able to programmatically advance or revert the setup process may be useful in the case of contacting web services for authentication.
+An intermediate 'loading' controller may be used where the continue and back buttons are disabled, this controller can move to the appropriate stage based on a response from a web service.

 ### Licence (MIT)

 Copyright (c) 2012 Dan Palmer